 In order to encourage Gender, Sexuality, and Feminist Studies students to attend interdisciplinary events, to present their research at academic or professional conferences, and to take part in special projects where they can deepen their feminist education, the program offers travel and research funding each year.
 A limited number of grants of up to $500 each (as reimbursement, per university policy) are available to students twice a year.

-Thanks to the generosity of donors, Gender, Sexuality, and Feminist Studies administers Named Awards to currently enrolled Duke students in recognition of outstanding research and service: the Ernestine Friedl Research Award, the Gender and Race Research Award, the Dora Anne Little Award, and the Anne McDougall Memorial Award (through the History Department).
+Thanks to the generosity of donors, Gender, Sexuality, and Feminist Studies administers Named Awards to currently enrolled Duke students in recognition of outstanding research and service: the Ernestine Friedl Research Award, the Gender and Race Research Award, the Dora Anne Little Award, the Anne McDougall Memorial Award and the Anne Firor Scott Award (through the History Department).
 Each award has specific requirements and requires separate applications.

 The Duke Graduate School also offers a variety of Fellowship and other financial aid programs.
 The Graduate School maintains a complete list of these awards, as well as provides information on how to apply.